Although AHS’ first ambulance took to Valley streets in 1958, AHS’ EAMT program was established in 2002 as the first of its kind in Arizona.

 To request an ambulance for a sick or injured stray animal or an animal in distress, call 602.997.7585 Ext.
 2073.
 Services are free and available daily from 8 a.m. – 6 p.m.

-Our EAMT team works 365 days a year and responds to nearly than 27,000 calls for help each year.
-However, please keep in mind that our EAMTs are only able to respond to animal cruelty cases in the cities of Phoenix and Scottsdale.
+Our EAMT team works 365 days a year and responds to more than 10,000 animal rescues and investigations each year.
+However, please keep in mind that our EAMTs are only able to respond to animal cruelty cases in the cities of Phoenix, Scottsdale and Tempe.
 If you need to report an animal cruelty case in another Valley city, please visit our Report Animal Abuse Now page for the appropriate phone numbers.

 In addition to animal rescue and triage, EAMTs work to combat the extreme pet overpopulation crisis in Arizona.